Established: Family history and vineyard ownership and production in the village of Bué goes back to 17th century

 Winemaker: Florent and Clement Pinard

-Wine Making Overview: Hand harvest, natural yeast ferments made in both stainless steel tanks wooden vats and some in barrel for top whites and red wines.
+Wine Making Overview: Hand harvest, natural yeast ferments made in both stainless steel tanks wooden vats and in 600 litre barrels for top whites and red wines.
 Vinification adapted to each cuvee.

 Average Production: 8 000 dozen /year